chef-boneyard/dojo-assessment-guide/dojo/dojo-body.md

 1. Compliance policies are expressed in code
 2. Compliance is checked automatically
+2. Changes are checked for compliance before release
 3. Compliance automation removes non-compliant nodes from production upon detection
 4. Nodes are destroyed beyond a certain age (e.g. 30 days)